Jacob Markström: International play

 Markström has represented Sweden three times in junior tournaments.
 He backstopped the Sweden under-18 team to a fourth-place finish in the 2008 World U18 Championships.
 The next year, he played for Sweden junior team in the 2009 World Junior Championships, leading all goaltenders with a .946 save percentage and ranking second with a 1.61 goals against average (GAA).
 Backstopping the Swedes to a silver medal finish, he earned the Directorate award for best goaltender.
 He again represented Sweden at the 2010 World Junior Championships and could not match his previous year's performance as Sweden earned a bronze medal.
 Markström did post a respectable .927 save percentage and a 2.21 GAA, both good enough for second place amongst goaltenders in the tournament.

-In his first major tournament playing for Sweden senior team, the 2010 World Championship, Markström played three games and recorded a shutout against Switzerland senior team.
+In his first major tournament playing for Sweden senior team, the 2010 World Championship, Markström played three games and recorded a shutout against Switzerland.

 Markström then won the 2013 World Championship with Sweden.
 He was the backup to Jhonas Enroth, and played two games, winning both of them, which allowed Sweden to ultimately win the tournament.

 Markström was named to Sweden's roster for the 2016 World Cup of Hockey.
 Named the backup goaltender, Markström played Sweden's opening game of the tournament after starter Henrik Lundqvist missed it due to an illness.
-In his lone game of the tournament, Markström helped Sweden defeat Russia senior team 2–1.
-Sweden would end up losing in the semifinals to Europe team.
+In his lone game of the tournament, Markström helped Sweden defeat Russia 2–1.
+Sweden ended up losing in the semifinals to Team Europe.